swt-initiative31/documents/results/gtk.md

  The printer code in Windows SWT needs to be rewritten using the appropriate GTK APIs for Windows or need to use win32 APIs wherever required .
 GTK printer support on Windows OS is limited compared to Linux.
  Two standalone GTK applications were created using C and Java to test printer operations on Windows OS.
 Each application creates a GTK dialog with a print button, and when the 'Print' button is clicked, a
  Windows print dialog opens with printing options.
- -- Print to PDF: This option allows the user to create a PDF file; ABle to print the text to PDF.
+   - Print to PDF: This option allows the user to create a PDF file; ABle to print the text to PDF.
- -- Print to Printer (Cloud Printer): Print jobs are queued in the cloud printer, which can be viewed via the printer UI, printer can produce printed output(text).
+   - Print to Printer (Cloud Printer): Print jobs are queued in the cloud printer, which can be viewed via the printer UI, printer can produce printed output(text).

 - **Browser** (Edge browser integration)
-Browser integration into Windows SWT with GTK is complicated because GTK does not support the webkitGTK port on Windows OS and if we need to embed the Edge browser, we would have to use Microsoft OLE, which was previously used for SWT with Win32.
+Browser integration into Windows SWT with GTK is complicated because GTK does not support the webkitGTK port on Windows OS and if we need to embed the Edge browser, we would have to use Microsoft OLE, which was previously used for SWT with Win32.\
-	Native integration of the Edge browser will take a significant amount of time, as it requires knowledge of GTK, the OLE framework, and Win32 APIs, along with troubleshooting runtime issues that arise during interactions between OLE, GTK, and Win32 APIs.
+Native integration of the Edge browser will take a significant amount of time, as it requires knowledge of GTK, the OLE framework, and Win32 APIs, along with troubleshooting runtime issues that arise during interactions between OLE, GTK, and Win32 APIs.\
 Building binaries that incorporate Win32, OLE, and GTK APIs together requires significant effort to identify the necessary libraries for compiling the native code with GTK.
 While this step has been completed, a proper implementation of SWT tools to embed these changes and the separation of GTK and Win32 APIs for improved code readability still needs to be done once the functionality of browser works at runtime.
 After all this yet the functionality is not working at runtime and it is complicated to debug and find out root cause.

 - **GLCanvas**
 GLCanvas works with the OpenGL library via platform-specific implementations (like GLX on Linux, WGL on Windows, or AGL on macOS).
 To make it work with GTK on windows It has to be implemented completely from the scratch using GTKGLArea.

 ### Risks